Levacetylleucine

-Levacetylleucine (N-acetyl-L-leucine), sold under the brand name Aqneursa, is a medication used for the treatment of neurological manifestations of Niemann-Pick disease type C. Levacetylleucine is a modified version of the amino acid leucine.
+Levacetylleucine (N-acetyl-L-leucine), sold under the brand name Aqneursa, is a medication used for the treatment of neurological manifestations of Niemann-Pick disease type C and for the treatment of ataxia.
+Levacetylleucine is a modified version of the amino acid leucine.
 It is the L-form of acetylleucine.
 It is taken by mouth.

 The most common side effects include abdominal pain, difficulty swallowing, upper respiratory tract infections, and vomiting.
+The most common side effects in people with ataxia-telangiectasia were fall, skin laceration, and urinary tract infection.

-Levacetylleucine was approved for medical use in the United States in September 2024.
+Levacetylleucine was approved for medical use in the United States in September 2024, and in the European Union in January 2026.
 Levacetylleucine is the second medication approved by the US Food and Drug Administration (FDA) for the treatment of Niemann-Pick disease type C. The FDA considers it to be a first-in-class medication.
+Levacetylleucine is the first treatment approved for ataxia in people with ataxia-telangiectasia.

 Medical uses

 Levacetylleucine is indicated for the treatment of neurological manifestations of Niemann-Pick disease type C in people weighing at least 15 kg.

+In September 2026, the US indication for levacetylleucine was expanded to include the treatment of ataxia in people with ataxia-telangiectasia weighing at least 15 kg.

+Ataxia-telangiectasia is a rare, inherited neurodegenerative disorder caused by mutations in the ATM gene.
+It primarily affects the nervous system, causing progressive loss of muscle control and coordination (ataxia) that typically begins in early childhood.
+The disease also causes small dilated blood vessels (telangiectasias), immune deficiencies, and an elevated risk of cancer.
+There is no cure for ataxia-telangiectasia, and treatment options for the neurological symptoms of the disease have been limited.

 Adverse effects

 The most common side effects include abdominal pain, difficulty swallowing, upper respiratory tract infections, and vomiting.

 Levacetylleucine may cause embryo-fetal harm if used during pregnancy.